Skip to main content

 Furthermore, the enzymatic pathways for steroidogenesis are critical.
 The CYP17A1 gene encodes for the enzyme 17α-hydroxylase/17,20-lyase, a rate-limiting step in the synthesis of androgens.
 Polymorphisms in this gene can alter the baseline production of testosterone precursors.
 Similarly, the CYP19A1 gene, which codes for aromatase, controls the conversion of testosterone to estradiol.

-A SNP leading to higher aromatase activity can result in elevated estrogen levels in a patient on TRT, which can not only cause but also influence the GH axis, as estrogen has its own complex regulatory effects on GH secretion.
+A SNP leading to higher aromatase activity can result in elevated estrogen levels in a patient on TRT, which can not only cause side effects but also influence the GH axis, as estrogen has its own complex regulatory effects on GH secretion.
 Genetic analysis of these key enzymatic steps provides a detailed map of an individual’s steroidogenic and metabolic tendencies, allowing for a highly nuanced and proactive approach to therapy.

 The predictive utility of genetic testing is realized by integrating data from multiple interacting hormonal pathways, creating a holistic model of an individual’s endocrine system.